 Make a casserole.

 Combine leftover pasta, leftover or frozen vegetables, cooked chicken, turkey or ham together and turn it into a creamy casserole.
 You can do this by adding a can of soup (like cream of mushroom or potato), 1 cup sour cream, salt, pepper and seasonings of your choice, plus 1/4 cup milk and 1/2 – 1 cup shredded cheese for the topping.
 This Creamed Turkey is a great example!

 Have a leftover night.

-And if all else fails, bring out all your leftovers from the last few days and declare a ‘Leftovers Night’.
+And if all else fails, bring out all of your leftovers from the last few days and declare a ‘Leftovers Night’.
 Little bits of casseroles, meats, vegetables…it’s a leftover buffet!